German submarine U-371: Third patrol

 U-371 departed from Brest on 16 September 1941, sailing south, and then through the Strait of Gibraltar into the Mediterranean Sea.
 After patrolling the coast of Egypt, the U-boat arrived at Salamis in Greece on 24 October, having had no successes, officially transferring to the 23rd U-boat Flotilla on 1 November.

 Fourth and fifth patrols

 U-371 carried out two more patrols along the coast of Egypt and in the Eastern Mediterranean from December 1941 to January 1942 and again in March 1942, but sank no ships.

 6th patrol

 Now part of the 29th U-boat Flotilla, U-371 left Salamis again on 21 April 1942 under the temporary command of Kapitänleutnant Heinz-Joachim Neumann, and headed south to the coast of Egypt.
-However, on 7 May the U-boat was depth charged by two submarine chasers and was so badly damaged that she had to return to base.
+However, on 7 May the U-boat was depth-charged by two submarine chasers and so badly damaged that she had to return to base.
 She arrived back at Salamis on 9 May.